- Kids with anger issues

 When your child is raging, they are in a fight-or-flight mode and cannot regulate themselves.
 It is up to you to help your child calm down.

 When a kid is emotionally dysregulated, the amygdala, the part of the brain that expresses emotions, is in charge.
-In contrast, the prefrontal cortex, the part that can think logically, is offline.
+In contrast, the prefrontal cortex, the region that can think logically, is offline.
 Therefore, you cannot and must not reason with an angry child.

 Here are a few positive ways to calm your child’s nervous system.